demisto/content/Packs/GoogleKubernetesEngine/Integrations/GoogleKubernetesEngine/README.md

 | default_project | Default project id - Can be overwriten in commands execution. | True |
 | default_zone | Default zone - Can be overwriten in commands execution. | True |

-4. Click **Test** to validate the URLs, `credentials.json`, and connection.

 ## Commands

-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### gcloud-clusters-list